 As a fast-growing vine, you might prefer to keep Monstera subpinnata in a container.
 Keep in mind that if the vine has no support or structure to climb, it will take on a horizontal growth habit.
-When kept indoors, this plant grows to a total length of about 6 feet, with each leaf growing to about 12 inches in length.
-Whether kept inside or outside, it is important to note that the Araceae family contains calcium oxalate crystals, which are toxic to pets and people.
+When kept indoors, this plant grows to a total length of about six feet, with each leaf growing to about 12 inches in length.
+Whether grown indoors or outdoors, it is important to note that the Araceae family contains calcium oxalate crystals, which are toxic to pets and people.

 |Common Name||Monstera subpinnata|